 On 1 April 2010, exactly 10 years ago today, we opened R&P for business.
 With the challenges that the world is currently facing, this is not the best time for celebrations.
 Still, this milestone should not go by unnoticed.
 We therefore would like to take a moment to look back and share our story.

 Any law firm is only as strong as its human capital.
-In early 2010, the founding team consisted of three lawyers, one intern and two administrators.
-Over the years, we have come to realize that HR is the biggest challenge for a small, ambitious law firm that is trying to compete in a growing legal market: the talent pool is limited, and the competition for talent is fierce.
+In early 2010, the founding team consisted of three lawyers, one intern, two administrators, and myself.
+Over the years, I have come to realize that HR is the biggest challenge for a small, ambitious law firm that is trying to compete in a growing legal market: the talent pool is limited, and the competition for talent is fierce.

 Despite the occasional hick-up, we have grown our team to 60 staff of senior, mid-level and junior lawyers; paralegals and translators; accountants and administrators.
 We value them not only for their talent but also for their diligence, their eagerness to learn, and their ability to be part of the team.
 Above all, we love the fact that they buy into our culture of always wanting to support our clients in the best possible way.